Rich-Harris/Statesman/README.md

 Dependencies
 ------------

-Miso.Model has a dependency on underscore (or lodash, if you prefer) for the _.isEqual method.
+Supermodel has a dependency on underscore (or lodash, if you prefer) for the _.isEqual method.